zdravkov/kendo-docs/api/framework/datasource.md

 ### schema `Object`

-The description of the response returned by the remote service.
+The configuration used to parse the remote sevice response.

 #### Example - specify the schema of the remote service